mendix/hybrid-app-template/README.md

 If required, you can later remove the android platform by running `npm run platform -- remove android`.

-### No 'Podfile' found in the project directory

-The Push Notifications plugin requires some additional components, which are installed through CocoaPods.
-To trigger this installation, we always call `pod install` as part of the `platform` and `prepare` commands.
-If you have disabled the push capability, this step is superfluous.
-This will show up in your logs as `[!]
-No 'Podfile' found in the project directory`.
-You can safely ignore this error.

 ### Menu bar is cut off at the bottom (e.g. on iPhone X)

 On recent iOS devices, the menu bar (Simple Menu Widget) is not always fully visible.